zouppen/aoc-2024/log.md

 stop to not to ruin my life.

 Anyway, there's a cool projection sort trick in function `idAndPositionSort`.
-You should check it!
+You should check it out!

 View my code: [Day09.hs](src/Day09.hs)